Some info has been automatically translated. Show original language

 4.93 out of 5 average rating, 181 reviews

-Stylish cottage on historic property near Kyneton
+Stylish cottage on historic property near Kyneon

 Nestled on an historic property, this spacious cottage exudes timeless charm and offers a stylish interior that blends modern comfort with historical allure.
 The cottage frames breathtaking views of the Cobaw Ranges, creating a picturesque backdrop for relaxation.
 The open layout enhances the sense of space, while the cottage's historical character adds a touch of nostalgia to the overall ambiance.
 Perfect for those seeking a tranquil retreat amidst natural beauty and historical significance.